Skip to main content

 AACT partners with Producing Theatres to craft a festival calendar and create a comprehensive promotional plan—including social media outreach—to boost attendance and encourage other theatres to consider these new works for their own seasons.
 Each production helps shape the future of the play, providing invaluable feedback for the playwright on what works, what doesn’t, and potential areas for revision.

-the Jack K. Ayre and Frank Ayre Lee Theatre Foundation
+Jack K. Ayre and Frank Ayre Lee Theatre Foundation logo

 AACT NewPlayFest is made possible in part by a grant from the Jack K. Ayre and Frank Ayre Lee Theatre Foundation.